Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 - Precision shot nerfed.
 - Morale system more natural, can lose morale.
 - Light mechs made easier to knock down, heavy mechs made harder to knock down.
-- To hit modifiers... modified to make shooting at targets that should be easier to hit easier, and targets that should be harder to hit harder.
+- To hit modifiers... modified to make light vehicles and mechs harder to hit.

 ## Details